-We entered into a committed equity financing facility, or CEFF, on May 7, 2008 with Kingsbridge Capital Limited, or Kingsbridge, that was recently amended.
+We entered into a committed equity financing facility, or CEFF, on May 7, 2008 with Kingsbridge Capital Limited, or Kingsbridge.
 The perceived risk of dilution from sales of our common stock to or by Kingsbridge in connection with the CEFF may cause holders of our common stock to sell their shares, or it may encourage short selling by market participants, which could contribute to a decline in our stock price.
-The registration rights agreement entered into in connection with the CEFF, as recently amended, requires that we use commercially reasonable efforts to have the registration statement, of which this prospectus is a part, be declared effective by the SEC by April 30, 2010 and to ensure that this registration statement remains effective for up to one year following the termination of the CEFF.
-We have not drawn down funds and have not issued shares of our common stock under the CEFF with Kingsbridge.
-Our ability to draw down funds and sell shares under the CEFF requires that the registration statement, of which this prospectus is a part, be declared effective by the SEC, and that this registration statement continue to be effective.
-Even if we are successful in causing a registration statement registering the resale of the shares issuable under the CEFF and upon exercise of the warrant we issued to Kingsbridge in connection with the CEFF to be declared effective by the SEC in a timely manner, we will not be able to sell shares under the CEFF if the average price of our common stock is lower than \$2.50 per share.
+The registration rights agreement entered into in connection with the CEFF requires that we use commercially reasonable efforts to ensure that the registration statement in connection with the CEFF remains effective for the term of such agreement.
+We have not drawn down funds and have not issued shares of our common stock under our committed equity financing facility, or CEFF, with Kingsbridge Capital Limited, or Kingsbridge.
+Our ability to draw down funds and sell shares under the CEFF requires the continued effectiveness of and the ability to use the registration statement that we filed registering the resale of any shares issuable to Kingsbridge under the CEFF; however, we believe that the use of such registration statement may not be permitted under applicable SEC rules and guidance.
+Even if we are successful in taking the necessary steps to cause the resumption of the permitted use of such registration statement (as may be amended) in a timely manner, we are not be able to sell shares under the CEFF if the average price of our common stock is lower than \$4.50 per share.

-Pursuant to the terms of an investor rights agreement dated July 7, 2009 we entered into in connection with a private placement completed on July 7, 2009, we filed a registration statement under the Securities Act registering the resale of the 1,895,734 shares of common stock we issued to the investors pursuant to a securities purchase agreement we entered into with the investors on July 6, 2009, as well as the 947,867 shares of common stock underlying the warrants we issued to the investors pursuant to the securities purchase agreement.
+Pursuant to the terms of an investor rights agreement dated July 7, 2009 we entered into in connection with the private placement completed on July 7, 2009, we agreed to file a registration statement under the Securities Act on or prior to August 15, 2009 registering the resale of the 1,895,734 shares of common stock we issued to the investors pursuant to a securities purchase agreement we entered into with the investors on July 6, 2009, as well as the 947,867 shares of common stock underlying the warrants we issued to the investors pursuant to the securities purchase agreement.
+In the event that a registration statement registering the resale of all of the 2,843,601 shares held by or issuable to the investors has not been declared effective by the SEC on or prior to November 15, 2009, we may be subject to the payment of liquidated damages to the investors.
 In addition, if we propose to register any of our securities under the Securities Act, either for our own account or for the account of others, the investors are entitled to notice of the registration and are entitled to include, at our expense, their shares of common stock in the registration and any related underwriting, provided, among other conditions, that the underwriters may limit the number of shares to be included in the registration.